 - G. Adjustments to the street dimension and design characteristics.
-Adjustments to the street dimension and design characteristics of Section 16.114.120.E may be approved by the City Engineer through a Development Plan Review with consideration made to the following:
+The City Engineer may approve adjustments to the street dimension and design characteristics of Section 16.114.120.E may be approved through a Development Plan Review with consideration made to the following:

 - 1. The functional street classification.

 - 2. Anticipated traffic volume.

 - 3. Sidewalk and bikeway requirements.

 - 4. On-street parking needs.

 - 5. Requirements for placement of utilities. - 6.
 Street lighting. - 7.
 Drainage and slope impacts. - 8.
 Protection of inventoried Goal 5 natural resources including Class A and B Upland Wildlife Habitat Conservations Areas and Class I and II Riparian Habitat Conservation Areas. - 9.
 Street location. - 10.
-Planting and landscape areas. - 11.
+Planning and landscape areas. - 11.
 Safety and comfort for motorists, bicyclists, and pedestrians. - 12.
-Access needs for emergency and service vehicles and transit. - 13.
-Guidance provided in Table 5: Minimum Bicycle Facilities, Table 7: Process for Determining Street Cross-Sections in Constrained Conditions, and Table 8: Constrained Acceptable Sidewalk Configuration of the City's Transportation System Plan. - H. On-Site bicycle and pedestrian circulation.
-Development within Kingston Terrace shall provide an on-site bicycle and pedestrian circulation system which includes the following: - 1.
+Access needs for emergency and service vehicles and transit. - H. On-Site bicycle and pedestrian circulation.
+Development within Kingston Terrace shall provide onsite bicycle and pedestrian circulation system which includes the following: - 1.
 Private development shall provide continuous connections between the primary buildings, ground level entrances, common buildings, common open space, and vehicle and bicycle parking areas. - 2.
 Pedestrian walkways shall be separated from vehicle parking and maneuvering areas by physical barriers such as planter strips, raised curbs, or bollards. - 3.
 Walkways shall be constructed with a hard surface material and shall be no less than 5 feet wide.
 If adjacent to a parking area where vehicles will overhang the walkway, it shall have a minimum width of 7 feet.
 The walkways shall be separated from parking areas and internal driveways using curbing, bollards, landscaping, or distinctive paving materials. - 4.
 Dwelling, multi, mixed-use, and commercial developments shall provide on-site bicycle and pedestrian connections every 330 feet of block length where block lengths exceed 530 feet, except where precluded by natural topography, wetlands, significant habitat areas, bodies of water, or pre-existing development. - I. Public bicycle and pedestrian circulation and facilities.
-The bicycle and pedestrian circulation system in the Kingston Terrace District shall include the following: - Location of pedestrian and bicycle routes shall substantially conform to Figure 26: Pedestrian Route Designations and Figure 27: Bicycle Route Designations of the King City Transportation System Plan, except as altered by traffic or engineer analysis. - 2.
-Size and location of pedestrian and bicycle facilities along public streets shall conform to the Street Dimensional and Design Standards of Table 16.114-11.
+The bicycle and pedestrian circulation system in the Kingston Terrace District shall include the following: - 1.
+Location of pedestrian and bicycle routes shall substantially conform to Figure 26: Pedestrian Route Designations and Figure 27: Bicycle Route Designations of the King City Transportation System Plan, except as altered by traffic or engineer analysis. - 2.
+Size and location of pedestrian and bicycle facilities along public streets shall conform to the Street Dimensional and Design Standards of Table 16.114-11. - 3.
+Where bicycle routes are parallel and adjacent to an auto travel lane, the connection must be clearly marked and safely separated from the auto travel lane.

-- 3. Where bicycle routes are parallel and adjacent to an auto travel lane, the connection must be clearly marked and safely separated from the auto travel lane. - J. Future transit.
+- J. Future transit.
 Developers shall coordinate with transit providers on design and location of transit infrastructure for development along transit routes identified in King City's Transportation System Plan Figure 28: Transit Route Designations. - K. Circulation and Access.
 Development in the Kingston Terrace District shall comply with the minimum driveway, access width, and pavement width standards of Table 16.114-12.